AtamaCo/docs/docs/getting-started/quickstart/index.md

 Some providers allow OAuth authentication and for others you'll need to provide a username/password or API key directly.
 We store API keys securely and never share them with anyone.

+### Using Atama's demo accounts

 If you don't want to sign up for your own demo accounts, you can use Atama's.
 You won't be able to edit any content but it's a quick way to get familiar with Atama Composer.

 ![Screenshot of using Atama's accounts](./Provider-connect-Atama-account-Quickstart.png) By default, we'll use Atama's demo accounts as shown here.

+### Using your own accounts
 If you would rather connect to your own accounts, click the "Connect your providers" checkbox.

 ![Screenshot of necessary Contentful connection](./Provider-connect-Quickstart.png) Contentful is an example of a provider that uses OAuth to authenticate.
 Click the "Connect to Contentful" button to go through the authentication flow.